rjspencer/docs/theming.md

 ### page:VideoPlaylistList
 This page should show a listing of video playlists.

 Url structure: /videos/playlists
 Recommended modules: ViewPlaylistList

 ### page:VideoPlaylistView
 This page should show an individual video playlist.

 Url structure: /videos/playlists/[%id]
-Recommended modules: ViewPlaylistView
+Recommended modules: VideoPlaylistView

 ## Custom Pages
 Custom pages can be defined using the following syntax: